HSRnow Next Bus and Trip Planning Tools

-@HSRnow Twitter account
+@HSRnow automated Twitter account

 Frequently Asked Questions

-It says the #HSR1 is cancelled from A to B. Does this mean that all buses on this route, at this time, will be cancelled?
+On Twitter it says the #HSR1 is cancelled from A to B. Does this mean that all buses on this route, at this time, will be cancelled?

 No, it means a single bus is out of service creating a gap in the frequency that buses come.
 If you were waiting 5 minutes for a bus, you now may be waiting for 10 minutes.
 Our staff work to space the buses to minimize your wait.